 9. Bus life keeps you on your toes all the time.

 Even when you think you fixed that last problem, you’ll likely run into yet another issue.
 Things are constantly breaking.
 Especially when it comes to conversions, you’ll have renovations to complete, maintenance to do on the vehicle itself, and personal life things that just come up.
 But, having all of these challenges constantly thrown your way helps you grow as an individual.
 I used to get SO stressed every time something went wrong.
 I got to the point where I stopped caring as much and just tackled each issue as it arose instead of letting it affect my mood.

 10. It teaches you to value every single day for what it is.
-Issues happen.
+Issues are gonna happen.

 Problems come up.
 But, you have the opportunity to experience new places on an ongoing basis.
 We’ve both learned to just sit back and appreciate each other and the scenery that is always passing us by.
 Nothing is ever perfect, but your mindset will help change the way you look at yourself and this world!